tglucksmann/buybitcoinworldwide.github.io/_exchanges/cexio.md

 </div>

 CEX.IO also offers users the ability to sell bitcoins to credit or debit cards.
+The fees for this are as follows:

+* 2.9% + $4.99 for USD
+* 2.9% + €4.99 for EUR
+* 2.9% + 499 RUB for RUB

 ## Supported Countries
 CEX.IO supports all countries, unless noted below.